-SAD is randomly misdiagnosed (Richards, 2019), and the low commitment-to-recovery (Shelton, 2018) suggests a reticence by those infected to recognize and or challenge their malfunction.
+SAD is randomly misdiagnosed (Richards, 2019), and the low commitment to recovery (Shelton, 2018) suggests a reticence by those infected to recognize and or challenge their malfunction.
 Approximately 5% of SAD persons commit to early recovery, reflective of symptoms that manifest maladaptive self-beliefs of insignificance and futility.
 Grant et al. (2005) state, “about half of adults with the disorder seek treatment,” but that is after 15–20 years of suffering from the malfunction (Ades & Dias, 2013).
-Resistance to new ideas and concepts transcends those of other mental complications and is justified by,
+Resistance to new ideas and concepts transcends those of other mental complications and is justified by, among other attributions:

-2. self-contempt by the afflicted, generated by maladaptive self-beliefs,
+- 2. self-contempt of the afflicted, generated by maladaptive self-beliefs

-3. ignorance or ineptitude of mental health professionals,
+- ignorance or ineptitude of mental health professionals

-Many motivated towards recovery are unable to afford treatment due to SAD induced “impairments in financial and employment stability” (Gregory, Wong, Craig, Marker, & Peters, 2018).
-The high percentage of jobless people experiencing social anxiety disorder in the U.S. is related to “to job inefficiency and instability” (Felman, 2018), greater absenteeism, job dissatisfaction, and or frequent job changes.
+Many motivated towards recovery are unable to afford treatment due to SAD-induced “impairments in financial and employment stability” (Gregory, Wong, Craig, Marker, & Peters, 2018).
+The high percentage of jobless people experiencing social anxiety disorder in the U.S. is related to “job inefficiency and instability” (Felman, 2018), greater absenteeism, job dissatisfaction, and or frequent job changes.
 “More than 70% of social anxiety disorder patients are in the lowest economic group” (Nardi, 2003).

 Social anxiety disorder is a pathological form of everyday anxiety.
 The clinical term “disorder” identifies extreme or excessive impairment that negatively affects functionality.
 Feeling anxious or apprehensive in certain situations is normal; most individuals are nervous speaking in front of a group and anxious when pulled over on the freeway.
 The typical individual recognizes the ordinariness of a situation and accords it appropriate attention.
 The SAD person anticipates it, takes it personally, dramatizes it, and obsesses on its negative implications (Richards, 2014).